djm3622/DiffClarinet/README.md

 # Updates

 1. We could use Hard Gumbel-Softmax such as from wave2vec 2.0 to select a one hot vector but remain differentiable.
 This model might come later so lets make it a later test.
 Pytorch has a function to do this called, torch.`nn.functional.gumbel_softmax`.
+2. Do we need the excitations to match?
+Test first with no matching excitation, just generated uniform noise in the same way.
+If this doesn't work try using the exact excitaiton that the matlab model was given.